miku/exploreio/Solutions.md

 ```

 An idiomatic way to implement timeouts can be found in the [Go
 Wiki](https://github.com/golang/go/wiki/Timeouts).
-The idea is to use buffered
+The idea is to use a buffered
 channel, start a goroutine with operation to be performed and then select
 between two channels: one for the timeout and one for the result of the
 operation.